Sofia Province: Geography

 With a territory of 7 020 km², Sofia Province is the second-largest in Bulgaria.
 It also has the highest number of municipalities, 22, and borders nine other provinces as well as Serbia to the northwest.
 The lowest areas stand at 350 metres above sea level, whereas the highest rise above 2,900 metres, resulting in diverse terrain, soil and climatic factors.

-A temperate climate with cold winters, cool springs and mild summers hampers the agricultural use of the otherwise fertile mountain valleys.
+A temperate climate with cold winters, cool springs and mild summers hampers the agricultural use of the otherwise fertile mountain valleys that include five of the eleven Sub-Balkan valleys — Burel, Sofia, Saranska, Kamarska, Zlatitsa–Pirdop, as well as the valleys of Botevgrad, Zlatitsa–Samokov and Kostenets–Dolna Banya.
 Stara Planina, Sredna Gora and Rila are the principal mountain ranges that the province straddles, while Plana and Vitosha lie entirely within its territory.
 The highest peak on the Balkan Peninsula, Musala, rises 2,925 metres above sea level in Rila at the southern end of the province.

 The precise height of Musala was only measured in 1932 by an expedition of the State Geographic Institute of the Ministry of War.
 Previously, Vihren in southwest Bulgaria was imprecisely measured and proclaimed to be the country's highest peak.
 This made Mytikas on Mount Olympus in Greece, which rose only three metres higher than Vihren, the highest on the Balkan Peninsula.
 Locals in Bulgaria supposedly began piling up rocks on Vihren over time to restore its status, but the 1932 military expedition measured both Vihren and Musala with a margin of error of only 15 centimetres and thus put an end to the rivalry.